 Rock crabs are sometimes are found along rocky shorelines or tide pools.
 They are also caught in lobster traps.

-Rock crabs are cooked by steaming or boiling.
+Rock crabs are edible but are rarely harvested for food due to their small size.
+They can be cooked by steaming or boiling.
 After cooking, the meat is removed from the shell and several in a variety of dishes.

-Rock crabs are also used as bait for catching tautog and other fish.
+Rock crabs are sometimes used as bait for catching tautog, black sea bass, and other fish.